2022 Northwest Europe

 Canadian Battlefield Tour

-From the Normandy Shores to the Liberation of Holland
+From the Normandy Shores of France to Belgium & the Liberation of Holland

 At a glance